- Teaches students:

 A variety of group and individual lessons for the beginner and the professional are available for customizing your goals.

 My philosophy is based on teaching 5 important things that performers must practice:

-I am a member of the National Association of Teachers of Singing and received my conservatory degree and additional training in New York City.
-I can prepare you to audition, perform, present, and have fun performing better at school, at work, at home and on stage
+Articulation, breathing/phrasing, rhythm, tone and a personal connection to the song.
+Singers may opt to learn piano skills.
+I am a member of the National Association of Teachers of Singing (NATS) and The American Speech-Language Hearing Association (ASHA).
+I can prepare you to audition, perform, present, and have fun performing better at school, at work, at home and on stage.

 Speaking, singing, performing, and music are for all!
 I look forward to sharing our voices and music together.